BenMcH/blog.mchone.dev/content/posts/2020-08-06-states-will-simplify-your-code/index.md

 This blog post will be about the benefits of states instead of deriving the current state based upon other factors.
 State machines themselves will be saved for a future blog post.

 Now you may be asking yourself: "What do I gain by setting up my project with states?
 I have properties that let me derive the current state!
-I don't need a status", but the benefits of a state machine are still plentiful.
+I don't need a status", but the benefits of an explicit status or state field are still plentiful.
 Let's start with an example, examining how an e-commerce merchant, such as Amazon, could use state machines to manage order status.
 In our example, we will have an order consisting of the following data:

 ```json
 {